Sundarbans National Park: Eco-geography, rivers and watercourses

 Seven main rivers and innumerable watercourses form a network of channels at this estuarine delta.
 All the rivers have a southward course towards the sea.
 The eco-geography of this area is totally dependent on the tidal effect of two flow tides and two ebb tides occurring within 24 hours with a tidal range of 3–5 m and up to 8 m in normal spring tide, inundating the whole of Sundarban in varying depths.
 The tidal action deposits silts back on the channels and raising the bed, it forms new islands and creeks contributing to uncertain geomorphology.
 There is a great natural depression called the Swatch of No Ground in the Bay of Bengal between 21°00' to 21°22' latitude where the depth of water changes suddenly from 20 m to 500 m.
 This mysterious depression pushes back the silts towards south and/or further east to form new islands.

 Mudflats

 The Sunderban mudflats are found at the estuary and on the deltaic islands where low velocity of river and tidal current occurs.
 The flats are exposed in low tides and submerged in high tides, thus being changed morphologically even in one tidal cycle.
 The interior parts of the mudflats are the right environment for mangroves.

-There are a number of mudflats outside the Sundarbans National Park is a mudflat that have the potential to be tourist spots in the Sundarbans.
+There are a number of mudflats outside Sundarbans National Park that have the potential to be tourist spots in the Sundarbans.
 One can visit them and enjoy the beauty of the place during low tide.
-If one is lucky, one can see sea anemones, horseshoe crab (Nearing extinction)and small octopus.
+If one is lucky, one can see sea anemones, horseshoe crab (Nearing extinction) and small octopus.